 Finding out that you are pregnant is such exciting news and you cannot wait to tell everyone!
-Morning sickness, hot flushes, cravings and tender breasts gives you definite signs that you are pregnant.
-A pregnancy test shows you that you are positive and off to the gynaecologist you go, only to find an ultra sound showing a sac with no baby.
+Morning sickness, hot flushes, cravings and tender breasts are definite signs that you are pregnant.
+A pregnancy test shows you that you are positive and off to the gynaecologist you go, only to find an ultrasound showing a sac with no baby.

 The doctor will do the scan externally and then will have to do an internal examination which will show the sac.... empty.

 What is a Blighted Ovum/Anembryonic Pregnancy?

 A blighted ovum or anembryonic pregnancy is when the fertilised egg implants into the uterus but doesn't develop into an embryo.